Palbear/XML-Technologien-Project/doc/Dataset.md

 ## Issues

+- Issue with author names

+For some author names we could not find the information in the DBpedia by simply parsing the provided author name, even though the entry for this author exists.

 - Issue with painting measurements data

 Some paintings have more than 1 entry for painting measurements and measurements display info.